Long Straddle Definition and Strategies

 EU Construction PMI

-From a US investor’s point of view, buying European real estate seems like a somewhat costly proposition, so only a few are comfortable with taking the risk due to a lack of knowledge about the region and its various special regulations.
+From a US investor’s point of view, buying European real estate seems like a somewhat costly proposition.
+Only a few are comfortable with taking the risk due to a lack of knowledge about the region and its various special regulations.
 Real Estate Investment Trusts (REIT) on the other hand are just as present on the European market as they are in the States.
-It goes without saying that the local regulations in Europe vary greatly from those in the US, however, investors in European REITs still get to take home a large chunk of the earnings.
+It goes without saying that the local regulations in Europe vary greatly from those in the US.
+However, investors in European REITs still get to take home a large chunk of the earnings.
 The bigger ones offered their shareholders an impressive dividend of over 7% in 2019.
 The largest European REIT is the German based Vonovia, with it’s 28 billion euro market capitalization.
 Second place goes to to Unibail-Rodamco-Westfield in the Netherlands.

-The shares of these two particular companies are considered market leaders in Europe and their high dividends make them attractive targets for those looking to investin indirectly in real estate.
-Unibail’s shares rose from 117 euros to 145 euros on the Amsterdam Stock Exchange, following the ECB’s August interest rate slash.
+The shares of these two particular companies are considered market leaders in Europe.
+Their high dividends make them attractive targets for those looking to indirectly invest in real estate.
+Unibail’s shares rose from 117 euros to 145 euros on the Amsterdam Stock Exchange.
+This increase followed the ECB’s August 2019 interest rate slash.
 A price rally of 20% in a period of only 3 months is both surprising and impressive for a dividend based security.
-Vonovia is traded on the Xetra system, operated by the Frankfurt Stock Exchange, where it initially increased from 42 to 49 (although it has declined somewhat since), which is a 15% price increase.
+Vonovia is traded on the Xetra system, operated by the Frankfurt Stock Exchange.
+It initially increased from 42 to 49 (although it has declined somewhat since), which is a 15% price increase.

 The above trends could be seen az an indicator for rising investor confidence in companies that invest in the real estate market.
-Both of these companies are still more than 10-20% below their 2018 peak prices so if the trend prevails there’s still room for them to grow.
+Both of these companies are still more than 10-20% below their 2018 peak prices.
+If the trend prevails there’s still room for them to grow.
 Meanwhile their projected dividends for 2020 continue to remain high.